 T-bone car accidents occur when the front of a vehicle collides with the side of another in a ‘T’ shape.
 Most of these side-impact collisions involve someone failing to yield to the driver with the right of way.
 Unfortunately, the result can leave Atlanta residents with severe and catastrophic injuries.
 An Atlanta automobile accident attorney can help protect your rights if you are hurt in a side collision.

 Several reasons can be attributed to T-bone car accidents.
-For example, a bad judgment call on a green light, disregarding traffic signals, distracted driving, etc. In addition, these collisions can occur at intersections, highways, parking lots, etc. Regardless of the crash, injured victims have a right to recover compensation from the responsible party.
+For example, a bad judgment call at a green light, disregarding traffic signals, distracted driving, etc. In addition, these collisions can occur at intersections, highways, parking lots, etc. Regardless of the crash, injured victims have a right to recover compensation from the responsible party.

 After a T-bone car accident, it is not always obvious who was at fault.
 Several parties can share responsibility, including the driver, vehicle manufacturer, etc., so gathering evidence is crucial in proving your case.
 Ultimately, having a lawyer by your side can make a big difference in the outcome of your injury claim.